 Before making these calculations, the next article will consider the impact of behavioural finance on the Equity Risk Premium.

 - Cochrane, J. 2011.
 “Discount Rates”.
 Presidential Address at the 2011 American Finance Association Meeting Journal of Finance, vol. 66, no. 4 (August 2011) pp1047–1108

 - Damodaran, A. (2011) Equity Risk Premiums (ERP): Determinants, Estimation and Implications – The 2011 Edition Stern School of Business

 - Dimson, E., Marsh, P., and Staunton, M. (2002) Triumph of the Optimists: 101 Years of Global Investment Returns Princeton University Press

-- Ibbotson, R.G.
-The Equity Risk Premium Rethinking the Equity Risk Premium (Edited by P. Brett Hammond, Jr., Martin L. Leibowitz, and Laurence B. Siegel) Research Foundation of CFA Institute (2011)
+- Ilmanen, A. Time Variation in the Equity Risk Premium Rethinking the Equity Risk Premium (Edited by P. Brett Hammond, Jr., Martin L. Leibowitz, and Laurence B. Siegel) Research Foundation of CFA Institute (2011)